Nimra-Iman/Pandas/README.md

-# pandas files is currently uploading
+# pandas files are currently uploading